AbdanulIkhlas/AbdanulIkhlas/README.md

 </p>

 <p align="center">
   🤝 I'm open to collaborate on stunning Software Development and Web-Based Projects.
-Check out my web profile and portfolio at  <a href="https://abdanulikhlas.github.io/">abdanulikhlas.github.io</a>.
+Check out my web profile and portfolio at  <a href="https://abdanulikhlas.github.io/">abdanulikhlas.github.io</a>
+.
+(Still in the development stage)
 </p>

 <p align="center">
   📫 Feel free to reach out at <a href="mailto:muhabdanulikhlas0983@gmail.com">muhabdanulikhlas0983@gmail.com</a> to discuss ideas, opportunities, or simply to say hello!